-The Local Government Pension Scheme has been estimated by Mercer Limited, an independent firm of actuaries, estimates for the Council Fund being based on the latest full valuation of the scheme as at 1 April 2019.
+The Local Government Pension Scheme has been estimated by Mercer Limited, an independent firm of actuaries.
+Estimates for the council fund are based on the latest full valuation of the scheme as at 1 April 2022.

 The significant assumptions used by the actuary have been: